makersacademy/takeaway-challenge/README.md

 - Nothing to refactor.
 - Write test to expect calling #view returns a list of dishes.
 Test fails.
 - Wrote a #view method to return a list of dishes, hardcoded.
 Test passes.

+_As this is hardcoded at the moment it isn't very flexible, but I suspect TDD will change that soon enough._

+### User Story 2

+> As a customer
+> So that I can order the meal I want
+> I would like to be able to select some number of several available dishes

+_Following the idea I had in the class diagram, this calls for an Order class, to which dishes can be added to a basket from the menu.
+Let's start with a basic feature test for just adding 1 pie._

+- Created order_spec.rb and added a describe block for the Order class, required order.rb.
+Test fails.
+- Created order.rb in lib dir, and added an empty Order class.
+Test passes.
+- Wrote feature test that adding a dish to the order with #add shows that dish in the order.
+Test fails

+_I could've tested for an array of dishes in the basket, but that would be testing state rather than behaviour!_

+- Wrote #add and #basket for Order.
+Test passes.

+_At the moment #add doesn't actually do anything, and basket just returns a hardcoded string.
+This will change after the next feature test though._

+_Next up, a feature test for adding a pie and some mash._